RougeWare/Swift-Color-Swatches/README.md

-# Swift-Color-Swatches
+# Swift Color Swatches #

-A description of this package.
+A simple Swift package - all it does is draw rectangles of solid colors as `NSImage`s and `UIImage`s.